Inflight Marketing: How to Take Your Brand to 35,000 Feet (and Keep It There)

 Your 10-Point Inflight Readiness Checklist

-• Pick formats based on objectives and budget.
+4. Pick formats (IFE, magazine, tray-table, headrest, sampling) based on objectives and budget.

 Final Approach: Make Your Brand Part of the Journey

-Founded in 2011 and now operating across major Indian metros and Dubai, Excellent Publicity is recognized among India’s top advertising agencies...
+About: Founded in 2011 and now operating across major Indian metros and Dubai, Excellent Publicity is recognized among India’s top advertising agencies.
+We provide 360-degree media buying and specialize in inflight and airport solutions that deliver measurable growth.

 Explore 5,00,00+ Media items rate in one click